cotterjk/bibparens_bot/readme.md

 “A set of parentheses is used whenever the translators identified a thought within a thought.
 Wherever parentheses are employed in your bible, it is possible to read the surrounding verse or verses without the words in parentheses and have it still make sense." [†](https://www.purecambridgetext.com/post/2018/02/06/the-use-of-parentheses)

 They read as whispered asides, explanatory commas, technicalities, and clarifications—which I think add a conversational tone to scripture which can feel stern and impenetrable.
-After compiling the list, it felt appropriate to dole them out in the arena and format of today's clarifications, educational threads, context clues, and shitposting.
+After compiling the list, it felt appropriate to dole them out in the arena and format of today's clarifications, educational threads, and cultural context clues.

 ## Quick Facts